-- Assisting the member to identify and practice self-care behaviors, including but not limited to developing a wellness recovery plan and relapse prevention planning; - Explaining service and treatment options; - Assisting the member to develop support systems with family and community members; - Serving as an advocate, mentor, or facilitator for resolution of personal issues and reinforcement of skills necessary to enhance and improve the member's health; - Fostering the member in setting goals, promoting effective skills building for overall health, safety and wellbeing that support whole health improvements and achievements of identified goals and healthy choices; - Functioning as part of the member's clinical team to support the principles of self-direction to: - Assist and support the member to set goals and plan for the future; - Propose strategies to help the member accomplish tasks or goals; and - Support the member to use decision-making strategies when choosing services and supports; and - Providing support necessary to ensure the member's engagement and active participation in the treatment planning process. - Support the member to arrange services that will assist them to meet their treatment plan goals, inclusive of identifying providers such as: - primary care services; - behavioral health management and treatment services; - local housing support programs; - supportive employment; - education, other supportive services; - referral to other benefit programs; and - arranging non-emergency medical transportation. - Provides support with transitioning members from a nursing facility and adjustment to community living.
+- 9. Assisting the member with finding and using effective psychoeducational materials; - 10.
+Assisting the member to identify and practice self-care behaviors, including but not limited to developing a wellness recovery plan and relapse prevention planning; - 11.
+Explaining service and treatment options; - 12.
+Assisting the member to develop support systems with family and community members; - 13.
+Serving as an advocate, mentor, or facilitator for resolution of personal issues and reinforcement of skills necessary to enhance and improve the member's health; - 14.
+Fostering the member in setting goals, promoting effective skills building for overall health, safety and wellbeing that support whole health improvements and achievements of identified goals and healthy choices; - 15.
+Functioning as part of the member's clinical team to support the principles of selfdirection to: - a.
+Assist and support the member to set goals and plan for the future; - b.
+Propose strategies to help the member accomplish tasks or goals; and - c.
+Support the member to use decision-making strategies when choosing services and supports. - 16.
+Providing support necessary to ensure the member's engagement and active participation in the treatment planning process; - 17.
+Supporting the member to arrange services that will assist them to meet their treatment plan goals, inclusive of identifying providers such as: - a.
+Primary care services; - b.
+Behavioral health management and treatment services; - c.
+Local housing support programs; - d.
+Supportive employment; - e.
+Education, other supportive services; - f.
+Referral to other benefit programs; - g.
+Arranging non-emergency medical transportation; and

-SECTION 2.3: OUTPATIENT SERVICES - PEER SUPPORT SERVICES
+CHAPTER 2: BEHAVIORAL HEALTH SERVICES SECTION 2.3: OUTPATIENT SERVICES - PEER SUPPORT SERVICES PAGE(S) 13

-PAGE(S) 13